Course

 Section Note(s):

-DEADLINE TO REGISTER: FEBRUARY 22, 2024 AT 11:59 P.M.
+DEADLINE TO REGISTER: JUNE 26, 2025 AT 11:59 P.M.
 EST - LATE REGISTRATION BEYOND THIS DEADLINE MAY BE AVAILABLE IF SPACE PERMITS.

-Online - Synchronous & Asynchronous
+Online - Asynchronous & Recommended Synchronous Sessions

 This session will run for 7 weeks.
 Your learning will take the form of in-depth online discussions as well as group and individual assignments.
 Learners will be expected to engage in approximately 6 contact hours of learning per week for a total of 42 hours.